-With more above-inflation fare rises being foreshadowed by the Victorian Government in future years, it’s not unlikely that before long Melbourne will again displace Brisbane as Australia’s most expensive city for public transport, at least for short and middle-distance trips.
+With above-inflation fare rises by the Victorian Government in the past decade, it’s not unlikely that before long Melbourne will again displace Brisbane as Australia’s most expensive city for public transport, at least for short and middle-distance trips.

 |Transport Consumer Price Indices

 Source: Australian Bureau of Statistics (June figures)